OSGeo/ogc-cite-runner/README.md

   ```

 There are additional commands and options which can be used when running locally, which allow controlling the output
 format and how the inputs are supplied.
-Read the online
+Read the online documentation for more details.

 ## Test suites which are known to work